 Assessment of the extent to which population is a key driver of council's ability to provide services to the community.
-Higher proportion of infrastructure value relative to
+Higher proportion of infrastructure value relative to population level suggests greater council commitment to improving infrastructure.

 C1 - Expenses per head of municipal population